Meet the Artist will be held in honor of Mariam Hammoud.

 This event is a collaboration between Ettijahat – Independent Culture, Het Huis Utrecht and Dancing on the Edge.

-During the day, The Atlantis Project presents their artistic research in an interactive installation.
+During the day, The Atlantis Project also presents their artistic research in an interactive installation.
 At the end of the day, Dancing on the Edge Festival-exchange-powerduo DOX (Netherlands)/Koon Theatre Group (Syria/Lebanon) performs their newest work Grand Voyage.

 ARTISTS AT WORK